 A quick and easy House Salad that you can make in minutes.
-This salad tastes just like the side salad you get at your favorite steakhouse and can be made in minutes.
+This salad tastes just like the side salad you get at your favorite steakhouse and can be made at home quickly.
 Simply toss together some fresh greens, your favorite vegetables, and top with our homemade dressing.
 This salad is EASY but will wow for the perfect choice for a busy weeknight meal.

 House Salad- The EASY Way!